ILIAS-eLearning/ILIAS/Modules/EmployeeTalk/ROADMAP.md

 to the KS, and take the opportunity to rework them.
 This effort should be coordinated with Staff.

-### Testcases

-The testcases for Employee Talks on Testrail will be moved out of Staff and into their own category.
-Information on initial setup and preconditions should be made more precise.

 ### Removal of Unused Code

 It will be investigated whether code/classes are unused and can be